mpas/dotfiles/README.md

 After the dotfiles repo is checkout into your home folder navigate to one of the packages for example `vim`.

 * cd ~\.dotfiles
-* stow vim
+* stow user-root

-Do this with all settings that you want to be linked or run the `setup.sh` script to install everything.
+To delete the stowed links use `stow -D user-root`

 ## Install all

 - Execute the setup script
     - `$ ~/.dotfiles/setup.sh`
-- Vim
-    - `PlugInstall`

 ## Addons